Peg in the Egg®

 Most putty builds strength.
 Peg in the Egg® builds participation.

-Children learn best through doing.
+Children learn best through meaningful play.
 Peg in the Egg® transforms therapy putty into purposeful, occupation-based play that develops the hand skills children use every day.
 Each Egg-ercise™ provides engaging opportunities to develop coordination, dexterity, precision, and motor control while participating in occupations such as writing, drawing, cutting, dressing, building, and classroom activities.

 Add Egg-spressions™, and every activity becomes an opportunity to develop emotional awareness and practice self-regulation through play.
 Together, these playful experiences help children build the confidence and skills to participate more fully at home, at school, and in everyday life.